William Davidson Foundation

 Funding Priorities

-The foundation organizes its grantmaking around three core focus areas:
+The foundation organises its grantmaking around three core focus areas:

 Southeast Michigan (Good Jobs and Great Places)